 Immigration Recruitment: Government Justifies Reasons for Disqualifying Some Applicants, Details

-Online discussions have surged after the reasons for disqualifying certain applicants from the recent security service recruitment came to light.
+Online discussions have surged after the reasons for disqualifying certain applicants from the recent Ghanaian security service recruitment came to light.

 Source: Facebook

-The video showcased two screenshots from the C-SERP portal, sharing the aptitude test results of applicants who were disqualified, sparking widespread debate.
+The video showcased two screenshots from the C-SERP portal, sharing the aptitude test results of two applicants who were disqualified, sparking widespread debate.

 ‘Disqualified’ test result sparks reactions

-These details have triggered widespread engagement online, with many applicants flocking to the comment sections to share their perspectives.
-Discussions ranged from analysis of the test requirements to personal experiences navigating the recruitment process, highlighting the strong interest and stakes involved in the ongoing selection.
+Discussions ranged from analysis of the test requirements to personal experiences with the recruitment process, highlighting the stakes involved in the ongoing selection.

 Read also